NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * The `CS` pin may be connected to any digital output pin, but it's common to use the `CS` (or `SS`) pin for the first device.
 Additional devices are not restricted to what pin they can or should use, but given it's not a data pin not using a choice interrupt-capable pin allows those to be used for interrupt driven mechanisms.
 * Many low-cost SPI-based SD card modules on market only read SDHC sized SD cards (2GB to 32GB) formatted in FAT32 (filenames limited to 8 characters plus 3 character file extension).
   * Some SD cards simply will not play nicely with these modules and you may have to try another SD card manufacturer.
-We recommend 32GB SD cards due to overall lowest cost (5~10 $USD/SD card - smaller SD cards actually becoming _more_ expensive).
+We recommend 32GB SD cards due to overall lowest cost (smaller SD cards actually becoming _more_ expensive).
-* Many various graphical displays have an additional `DC` (or `RS`) pin, which is required to be connected to any digital pin in addition to `CS`.
+* Many various graphical displays have an additional `DC` (or `RS`) pin, which is required to be connected to any digital pin in addition to its `CS` pin.
   * There is also an additional `Reset` pin for many of these, but is optional.

-SPI Devices Supported: SD card modules, NMEA GPS modules, 128x32 to 296x128 OLED displays, 320x240+ LCD/TFT gfx displays & FT/XPT touchscreens
+SPI Devices Supported: SD card modules, NMEA GPS modules, 128x32 to 296x128 OLED displays, 320x240+ LCD/TFT gfx displays, XPT touchscreens

 ### I2C Bus